 In the following example, we set a local variable to point to a newly created instance of the File System Object, which is part of the Microsoft Scripting Run-time library file (Scrrun.dll).

 At this point, all of the FileSystemObject namespace within the Scripting library, on its properties, methods and events, is available through the fso variable.
 For example, I can call the CopyFile method to copy a file:

-Complete examples and detailed explanations are given in my online course: Computer Programming and Databases with Excel VBA and SQL.
+Complete examples and detailed explanations are given in my online course: Computer Programming with Excel VBA.